ParthaAIML/ERA_Assignment_5/README.md

  3. `create_accuracy_loss_plot`
  4. `generate_model_parameters`

- ... * The `download_data` class download the data and create the dataloader ... * The  `create_plot` class create the plots for the images and labels ... * The `create_accuracy_loss_plot` create the accuracy and loss plot for tarining and testing ... * The `generate_model_parameters` prints the model arcgitecture and the total parameters in each layer
+ * The `download_data` class download the data and create the dataloader
+ * The  `create_plot` class create the plots for the images and labels
+ * The `create_accuracy_loss_plot` create the accuracy and loss plot for tarining and testing
+ * The `generate_model_parameters` prints the model architecture and the total parameters in each layer

+The `S5.ipynb` is a ipython notebook contains all the code the run and validate the model
+ * We need to import the classed defined in the `utils.py` as below `from utils import download_data,create_plot,create_accuracy_loss_plot,generate_model_parameters` `from model import Net`